nus-cs2103-AY2324S2/tp/README.md

 ![Ui](docs/images/Ui.png)

-* **TrAcker** is a student software engineering project that aims to create an application to help Head Teaching Assistants (Head TAs) track the records of other teaching assistants (TAs) and students.
+* **TrAcker** is a student software engineering project that aims to create an application to help Head Teaching Assistants (Head TAs) track the records of other Teaching Assistants (TAs) and students.
   Example usages:
   * Add/delete contact details of TAs and students
   * Update contact details of TAs and students